LogoClim

 Overview

-LogoClim is a NetLogo model for simulating
+LogoClim is a NetLogo model designed to

-integrate high-resolution climate data into agent-based models,
+to pull high-resolution climate data directly into agent-based models,

-The model utilizes raster data to represent climate variables such as
+LogoClim uses raster data to represent climate variables such as

 temperature and precipitation over time.
 It incorporates historical data